Punjab forest minister, Faryal arrested

 LAHORE/ISLAMABAD: National Accountability Bureau (NAB) on Friday arrested the Pakistan Tehreek-e-Insaf (PTI) Punjab Minister for Forestry, Fisheries and Wildlife Sibtain Khan and the Pakistan People's Party (PPP) leader Faryal Talpur in separate cases.

-Sibtain Khan was arrested on charges of illegally awarding a multi-billion-dollar contract to an alleged fake company in 2007.
+Sibtain Khan was arrested for on charges of illegally awarding a multibillion-dollar contract to an alleged fake company in 2007.
 As a Pakistan Muslim League-Quaid (PML-Q) minister for mines and minerals at that time, he had awarded a contract for extracting minerals in Chiniot district.

 An FIR was registered under sections 471, 468 and 420 of the PPC against seven accused including Sibtain Khan, former provincial secretary Imtiaz Ahmed Cheema, PUNJMIN Secretary Basharatullah, General Manager Muhammad Aslam, Chief Inspector of Mines Mian Abdul Sattar, PUNJMIN Technical Adviser Idrees Rizwani, owner and CEO of ERPL Arshad Waheed and others.